thisisjoyjacob/openshare/README.md

 ---

 #### 📄 License

-Licensed under the [MIT License](LICENSE).
-Contributions are welcome!
+This project is licensed under the Apache-2.0 License.​